Can a proposal which has been disapproved by the Commission be resubmitted?

 The Commission, upon reviewing the entire record, and in consideration of the eleven (11) mandatory review factors, will render its decision on the merits of the proposal.

 How many Commissioners must vote in favor of a proposal?

-The Rules require a minimum of six (6) affirmative votes to approve or disapprove a proposal.
+The Rules require an affirmative majority votes of those present to approve or disapprove a proposal.
 The Rules also require that no vote will be taken unless the Commission has had an opportunity to review a preliminary finding in advance of the vote and unless a minimum of Commission members are present for the final vote.

 How will I know if a proposal has passed or failed?

 There is no formal procedure to notify residents.
-When the Boundary Commission comes to a determination about a specific proposal, they issue a Summary of Decision.
-Typically, a reporter will write a story about a specific proposal and the decision will appear in a local paper.
-Residents can always call the Boundary Commission office or the proposing city.
+When the Boundary Commission comes to a determination about a specific proposal, they issue a Summary of Decision notifying the proposing agent and St. Louis County.
+Residents can check the Boundary Commission website, subscribe to notifications, or call the Boundary Commission or the proposing city.